someblackmage/Personal/README.md

 # Personal

-This is for privat use
+This is for private use